 - NACUANOTES, editorial board member

-- Independent Colleges of Washington, board member
+- Independent Colleges of Washington, past board member

 - Seattle Girls School, vice chair and secretary

 - past board member

 - past program committee chair